asapzacy/jobs.lever.co/README.md

 ## Usage

-1. put your details in the `info` object
+1. add your details to the `info` object
 2. copy and paste the script into a console